ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r-in-jupyter-lab.md

 There, one line and you're done.

-It downloaded [a script from my GitHub repository](https://github.com/ZainRizvi/UseRWithGpus/blob/master/install-r-gpu.sh) and executed it on your machine, handling all the tricky parts.
-You can now stop reading this article.
+It downloads [a script from my GitHub repository](https://github.com/ZainRizvi/UseRWithGpus/blob/master/install-r-gpu.sh) and executs it on your machine, handling all the tricky parts.
+That's it, you can now stop reading this article.

-However, if you're anything like me, you may be a bit wary of running random code from the internet.
+However, if you're anything like me, you may be a _liiiiittle_ bit wary of running random code from the internet.

-Lets go deeper into what exactly this script does
+Lets go deeper into what exactly this script does and make sure it's safe to run.

 # What's going on here?

 I'll walk through the code step by step to explain what it does.
-You can [open up the code on GitHub](https://github.com/ZainRizvi/UseRWithGpus/blob/master/install-r-gpu.sh) if you'd like to see the full file.
+You can [open  the code on GitHub](https://github.com/ZainRizvi/UseRWithGpus/blob/master/install-r-gpu.sh) if you'd like to see the full file.

 ## 1. Install common packages